-The CPS Fishery Management Plan (FMP) provides criteria for establishing incidental catch allowances and live bait fishing allowances for instances when a particular stock is overfished or not overfished (Chapter 5).
-For Pacific sardine, incidental landing allowances are also set when the stock is not overfished but the biomass is below the Cutoff and the directed fishery is closed.
-Management measures for incidental landing allowances are typically expressed as allowable percentages of that species in a landing of the dominant species catch.
-When a directed CPS fishery is closed, these small allowances have allowed for the continued prosecution of the other open CPS fisheries, non-CPS fisheries, as well as the operation of the live bait fishery.
+The Coastal Pelagic Species (CPS) Fishery Management Plan (FMP) provides criteria for establishing incidental catch allowances and live bait fishing allowances for instances when a particular stock is overfished or not overfished (Chapter 5).
+When a directed CPS fishery is closed, these small allowances have enabled the continued prosecution of the other open CPS fisheries, non-CPS fisheries, as well as the operation of the live bait fishery.
 The purpose of these allowances is to minimize negative impacts to these other fisheries while meeting conservation goals.